-- L. County and Developer have reached agreement and desire to express herein a development agreement that will facilitate development of the Project subject to conditions set forth in this Agreement and set forth in the Project Approvals, as defined herein. - M. On May 19, 2015, the Board of Supervisors adopted Ordinance No. 04738 approving the first version of this Developmentis Agreement. - N. On May 3, 2017, the Developer requested modifications including the following: 1) Allow construction on Lot 4 of the Office Park prior to construction of Building 3 of the Wellness Center (whereas the original project conditions allowed construction on Lot 2) and other changes in Office Park building phasing; 2) Allow construction types other than Type 1 (steel and concrete) for the Wellness Center buildings subject to compliance with Coastside Fire Protection District requirements; and 3) Allow the property owner to obtain building permits for Office Park building construction prior to obtaining Caltrans approval to install a signal or roundabout (whereas the original project conditions require the property owner to obtain a Caltrans encroachment permit first). - O. As outlined in reports to the Board of Supervisors, dated June 6, 2017, and June 27, 2017, the Community Development Director determined that a Minor Modification process is appropriate for making the proposed changes to the approved permits, including the Coastal Development Permit (CDP). - P. On June 627, 2017, the Board of Supervisors adopted Ordinance No. [INSERT] approving this Amended Development Agreement which, among other things, brings this agreement into conformity with the minor modifications to the project described above.
+- L. County and Developer have reached agreement and desire to express herein a development agreement that will facilitate development of the Project subject to conditions set forth in this Agreement and set forth in the Project Approvals, as defined herein. - M. On May 19, 2015, the Board of Supervisors adopted Ordinance No. 04738 approving the Development Agreement. - N. On May 3, 2017, the Developer requested modifications including the following: 1) Allow construction on Lot 4 of the Office Park prior to construction of Building 3 the Phase 1 Building of the Wellness Center (whereas the original project conditions allowed construction on Lot 2) and other changes in Office Park building phasing; 2) Allow construction types other than Type 1 (steel and concrete) for the Wellness Center buildings subject to compliance with Coastside Fire Protection District requirements; and 3) Allow the property owner to obtain building permits for Office Park building construction prior to obtaining Caltrans approval to install a signal or roundabout (whereas the original project conditions require the property owner to obtain a Caltrans encroachment permit first). - O. As outlined in reports to the Board of Supervisors, dated June 6, 2017, and June 27, 2017, the Community Development Director determined that a Minor Modification process is appropriate for making the proposed changes to the approved permits, including the Coastal Development Permit (CDP). - P. On June 27, 2017, the Board of Supervisors adopted Ordinance No. [INSERT] approving this Amended Development Agreement which, among other things, brings this agreement into conformity with the minor modifications to the project described above. - Q. On June 5, 2019, the Developer requested modifications including the following: 1) Allow a two-building Wellness Center site plan as an alternate to the approved three-building site plan; 2) Relieve the Developer of the full responsibility of designing and constructing the bike trail segment that extends along the frontages of the south parcel and north parcel and require the Developer to provide payment to fund the hard costs of constructing this trail segment once the County has completed the design and secured all necessary approvals; and 3) Extend deadline for completion of wetland restoration by 18 months from July 23, 2019. - R. As outlined in reports to the Board of Supervisors, dated July 17, 2019, the Community Development Director determined that a Minor Modification process is appropriate for making the proposed changes to the approved permits, including the Coastal Development Permit (CDP).